Readri205/MS2_Project/README.md

     *   #### Frequent User Goals
         * The frequent visitor will want to;
-          1. check to see if there are any newly added features and information.
           1. find any new information supplied;
           1. view the carousel images just beneath the header;
           1. scroll down through the information, read the content, view the map of Africa, then view the line graphs and the pie charts;